Trap Foods - Sweet Spreads

 High fructose corn syrup on the other hand comes from corn (duh), and is about 45% glucose to 55% fructose.
 The main difference is that the glucose and fructose are not bonded together; instead they are free molecules.
 This means that the fructose does even more damage to your body than standard sugar.
 You can't even commercially buy high fructose corn syrup; I think that's telling of how bad it is for you.

 Next up are the liquid sweeteners.
 My mind goes to honey, maple syrup, agave, date syrup, and molasses.
-With the exception of molasses, all these liquid sweeteners are more fructose than glucose, wtih agave being the worst offender at 85% fructose.
+Most of these liquid sweeteners are more fructose than glucose, with agave being the worst offender at 85% fructose.
 In equal quantities, agave might actually be worse for you than high fructose corn syrup.
-Molasses is mostly glucose, which is why it’s not that sweet, despite being entirely sugar.
+Molasses is mostly glucose, which is why it's not as sweet, despite being entirely sugar.

 I often like to say that sugar has a taste (sweetness is one of the main 5 tastes), but it doesn't have a flavor.
 Refined sugar is so, well, refined, that it is devoid of any flavor, only concentrated sweetness.
 These "unrefined" sugars on the other hand have a distinct flavor.
 The benefit of using honey or maple syrup in a recipe (which I definitely do from time to time) is that you can rely on the flavors of the sweetener, and use substantially less.